How to choose a video card for a PC

 Separate video card or integrated graphics?

 The first question is whether to use a separate video card or to use the graphics integrated into the CPU.
 Integrated graphics are a substantially cheaper option, given the additional cost of a separate video card.
 For most users whose graphics needs include playing casual video games, watching DVDs and streaming videos good integrated graphics will be fine and save you money.
-If serious 3D gaming is your thing you really don't have a choice, you need the graphics power of a separate video card.
+If serious 3D gaming or workloads involving parallel processing is necessary you really don't have a choice, you need the graphics power of a separate video card.

 Integrated graphics for most

-The graphics processors integrated with Intel Celeron, Pentium and Core 6th generation CPUs are breakthroughs in integrated graphics performance.
+The graphics processors integrated with current CPUs are breakthroughs in integrated graphics performance.
 These will do an excellent graphics job for the majority of PC users who are not serious 3D gamers.

 Low end video cards